ISISComputingGroup/IBEX_device_generator/README.md

 where:

-- name: the name of the device.
+- **name**: the name of the device.
 It is used of generating the name of the IOC, the branches it creates, the device emulator etc.
-- ticket: is the ticket number.
+- **ticket**: is the ticket number.
 It is used for naming the branches created during the script
-- device_count: the number of IOCs to generate.
+- **device_count**: the number of IOCs to generate.
 This argument is optional and defaults to 2

 The script runs the following steps: